• Skip to primary navigation

 Take on the Challenge!

 In the Denver Department of Public Health’s Food Matters Restaurant Challenge, restaurants become part of the solution.
-Restaurants will join one of two 12-week cohorts (Summer or Fall 2025) focused on food waste prevention, reduction, and donation strategies — all based on the EPA Wasted Food Scale.
+Restaurants will join one of two 12-week cohorts (Summer/Fall 2025 or Winter/spring 2026) focused on food waste prevention, reduction, and donation strategies — all designed to help you give back to your community while adding value to your bottom line.

 Collective Learning